Quality-Checking the Red Light Camera Databases

 For example, each of Tucson's speed cameras had arrived within the past 120 days: the Aura database missed all 10 of them.
 At the time of our visit, metro Denver's cameras had all been in service less than 18 months and the Aura missed 13 of the 13.
 When we crunched the numbers we found that it had alerted us to only 66 percent of the cameras in the test.

-In contrast, the BEL and Escort Defender database alerted us to 95 percent of the cameras.
-Defender also mapped camera locations accurately, enabling our test units, an Escort Passport 9500ix and an BEL Pro 500, to warn of most of the cameras.
+In contrast, the Escort Defender database alerted us to 95 percent of the cameras.
+Defender also mapped camera locations accurately, enabling our test units to warn of most of the cameras.